briansimiyuj/doctor-appointment-app/README.md

         2. Get all slots from the schedule (retrieve from schedule context)
         3. Group the slots by morning, afternoon and evening

+      #### Time Picker Component

+      Time Picker component will be used to display the available time slots for the selected date.

+        1. Create a Time Picker component and mount it on the Modal Body component and wrap it with Date Picker context

 ### Settings Context

 Settings context will be used to store the user's settings and provide it to the Settings page